LangChain provides a mix of methods and tools for structuring LLM outputs. Below are some of the most commonly used ones:

 3. StructuredOutputParser

-This parser works with many different language models and uses a ResponseSchema
+This parser works with most language models and lets you define your own schema using ResponseSchema

-object defined by you to extract key information from the model’s response.
-It’s especially useful when out-of-the-box parsers don’t handle the structure you need.
+objects.
+It’s especially useful when other parsers don’t support the structure you need.

 Each ResponseSchema

-corresponds to a key-value pair and has the following structure:
+represents a key-value pair and has the following fields:

-- Description : A brief explanation of what this field represents
+- Description: A brief explanation of what the field represents

-to ask for a recipe and ingredients list for Spaghetti Bolognese.
+In the example below, we ask the model to return a recipe and ingredients list for Spaghetti Bolognese.

 We first define two ResponseSchema